 The Government needs to show where and how our taxes are used

-A tax system that should be as painless to the public as is possible.
+A tax system that should be as painless to the public as possible.
 Those lengthy tax forms you fill out each year?
 The ones you likely pay some overly inflated fee to H&R Block, TurboTax, or any of the other tax preparation companies?
 It doesn’t need to be like that.

 Many nations don’t have a standard worker file taxes at all.
 The government does the year-end work and sends the result to the taxpayer, including any money owed.
 The only reason it is as complicated as it is in America is the typical reason: lobbying.
 Both H&R Block and TurboTax spent millions to stop the government from simplifying tax returns.

-Here’s the truth about this issue, and almost every other issue: The government won’t suddenly improve tax usage unless people demand it and force it to be a priority.
+Here’s the truth about this issue, and almost every other problem: The government won’t suddenly improve tax usage unless people demand it and force it to be a priority.
 But instead of the population banding together to push for change and transparency, we fight amongst ourselves.

 There are many things that the left and right, the red and blue, will not agree on.
 But can’t we all agree that if the government takes money from our paychecks, then that money should do as much good for each of us as it possibly can?